 But which greys?

 It’s Smart to Start Your Search Online

-We all understand how the perfect white paint color at my house in Chicagoland may come off completely different for someone trying it in New Mexico.
+We all understand how the perfect white at my house in Chicagoland may come off completely different for someone trying it in New Mexico.

 A room’s exposure, geography, and other factors come into play.